-Use these strategic principles and tools to check the user experience of your new (or newly reconfigured) website before it goes live.
+Use these strategic principles and tools to test the user experience of your new (or newly reconfigured) website before it goes live.

-Whether you’re getting ready to launch an ecommerce or lead generation website or thinking about revamping an existing site, the experience can be both exhilarating and terrifying.
+Whether you’re preparing to launch a new ecommerce website, or thinking about revamping an existing site, the experience can be both exhilarating and terrifying.

-On one side is the idea that your conversion rate is going to explode once the new site or newly designed site is launched.
-On the other is the nagging fear of “What if it doesn’t work, and we waste all this time and money?”
+On one side is the hope that your conversion rate will dramatically increase after the new site–or newly designed site–is launched.
+On the other side you have the nagging fear of it not working out and you realize you’ve wasted all that time and energy for nothing.

-In this article, we’ll set forth some of the strategic principles and tools you can use to help make sure your conversion optimization efforts don’t create unwelcome surprises.
-You can use these tips to check the UX of your new (or newly reconfigured) website before it goes live.
+In this Insight, we’ll be outlining some of the strategic principles and tools you can use to help make sure your conversion optimization efforts don’t create unwelcome surprises.
+You can use these tips to check the user experience of your new (or newly reconfigured) website before it goes live.

 Here’s an example of a series the test participants might be asked to perform: